bark-simulator/bark-ml/Readme.md

 ```

-## Graph Neural Network Actor-Critic

-To run the graph neural network actor-critic architecture proposed in the paper "[Graph Neural Networks and Reinforcement Learning for Behavior Generation in Semantic Environments](https://arxiv.org/abs/2006.12576)", you first need to clone the repository `git clone https://github.com/bark-simulator/bark-ml`.
+## Building From Source

+BARK-ML can alternatively also be built from source.
-Next, install and enter the virtual environment using:
+Clone the repository using `git clone https://github.com/bark-simulator/bark-ml`, install the virtual python environment and activate it afterwards using:

 ```bash
 bash utils/install.sh
 source utils/dev_into.sh
 ```

+Now - once in the virtualenv - you can build any of the libraries or execute binaries within BARK-ML using [Bazel](https://bazel.build/).
+To run the getting started example from above, use the following command: `bazel run //examples:continuous_env`.

+## Graph Neural Network Soft Actor-Critic

-Once you are in the virtual environment, you can either visualize (`--mode=visualize`) or train (`--mode=train`) the graph soft actor-critic agent using the [Bazel](https://bazel.build/) build tool:
+You can visualize  (`--mode=visualize`) or train (`--mode=train`) the graph neural network soft actor-critic architecture proposed in the paper "[Graph Neural Networks and Reinforcement Learning for Behavior Generation in Semantic Environments](https://arxiv.org/abs/2006.12576)" using:

 ```bash
 bazel run //experiments:experiment_runner -- --exp_json=/ABSOLUTE_PATH/bark-ml/experiments/configs/phd/01_hyperparams/gnns/merging_large_embedding.json --mode=visualize